 Serious outdoor entertainers rely on more than just marshmallow roasts and acoustic guitar noodling to keep the bonfires burning and the party thriving.
-When it comes to entertaining your guests in the lair of Mother Nature (aka, your backyard) with an outdoor TV, you’ll want to be mindful of the electronics you’re buying.
-If you’re thinking about getting a dedicated TV for watching movies, TV shows, or sporting events in the open air, yes, you can technically place an indoor TV outside, but beware, they are not designed to handle the elements.
-And even though you may be opposed to investing in something new, keeping a housebound TV outside over long periods of time likely won’t end well.
+When it comes to entertaining your guests in the lair of Mother Nature (aka your backyard) with an outdoor TV, you'll want to be mindful of the electronics you're buying.
+If you're thinking about getting a dedicated TV for watching movies, TV shows, or sporting events in the open air, yes, you can technically place an indoor TV outside, but it likely won't end well.
 If you want to bring cinematic excitement to your cabana, patio, or porch, an outdoor TV is what you should have your sights set on.

-- The best outdoor TV: 55-inch Samsung The Terrace QLED
+55-inch Samsung The Terrace Partial Sun QLED TV

 Why you should buy this: You want the Samsung brand name, its premium picture quality, great features, and powerful anti-glare tech.

 Who it’s for: Those that want the best when it comes to outdoor TV tech and for whom money is no object.

 Why we picked the 55-inch Samsung The Terrace QLED:

 There's no doubting that Samsung makes some of the most impressive TVs on the market today, but did you know that the company is also a prolific producer of weatherproofed sets?
 Wrangling in some of the best picture features of their indoor models, Samsung's The Terrace is an IP55-rated outdoor TV, designed to handle moisture and dust in a semi-enclosed space.